 According to Luhmann . . . the basic units of a legal system are neither, as lawyers are used to describing them, legal norms, nor, as sociologists define them, actors and organizations — law is a system of communications.
 However, legal autopoiesis is brought about only if an emergent element of the legal system is created: the legal act.
 Legal acts are those communicative events that change legal structures.
 Here we find the basic circularity that defines the legal system: the circular relationship between legal acts and legal norms.
 (4)

 Systems create their own elements–in this case the legal act; they don’t create outputs.
-To speak of systems transforming inputs into outputs is misleading.
+Thus, to speak of systems transforming inputs into outputs is misleading.
 In “Closure and Openness: On Reality in the World of Law,” Luhmann wrote

 There are no structural inputs and outputs for operationally closed systems.
-There is no output as such because the same “output” would have to be observable by both system and environment.
-There is no exchange relationship at a structural level between systems and environments because structures are constructed within systems–never simply exchanged.
+Nor is there an exchange relationship between systems and their environments because events happen within systems.
 This is seen most clearly in the case of information.
 There can be no exchange of information between system and environment because information isn’t information until it is constructed as such by a system.
 Information is not packaged and exchanged; it is constructed.
 It must make a difference in a system.

 Yet continued autopoiesis depends on an environment.
 Environments stimulate autopoiesis.
 According to Luhmann,

 A system can reproduce itself only in an environment.
 If it were not continually irritated, stimulated, disturbed and faced with changes in the environment, it would after a short time terminate its own operations, cease its autopoiesis. . .
 The question remains how the environment impinges on the system, and what relevance this has for the system’s self-reproduction, for the continuation of its own operations.”
 (335)